hazrmard/AirplaneFaultTolerance/README.md

 * `utils.py`: Some function used in the notebook for data transformation, not relevant to theory.
 * `plotting.py`: Functions for plotting graphs.
 * `environment.yml`: Anaconda environment file for running the notebook.
-* `dev.yml`: Environment file I used to write this code.
-It does not install additional libraries I authored, instead I manually specified their locations on disk.

 ## Usage